-It is easy to see that linguistically expressed knowledge satisfies this property by noting that statements about the world can be expressed with a sentence and each sentence typically has only a few words, and thus relates very few concepts.
-When we write ``If I drop the ball, it will fall on the ground'', the sentence clearly involves very few variables, and yet it can make very strong prediction about the position of the ball.
+It is easy to see that linguistically expressed knowledge satisfies this sparsity property by noting that statements about the world can be expressed with a sentence and each sentence typically has only a few words, and thus relates very few concepts.
+When we write ``If I drop the ball, it will fall on the ground'', the sentence clearly involves very few variables, and yet it can make a very strong prediction about the position of the ball.
 A factor in a factor graph involving a subset $S$ of variables is simply stating a probabilistic constraint among these variables.
-It allows one to predict the value of one variable given the others (if we ignore other constraints or factors), or more generally it allows to describe a preference for some set of values for a subset of $S$, given the rest of $S$.
+It allows one to predict the value of one variable given the others (if we ignore other constraints or factors), or more generally it allows us to describe a preference for joint sets of values for a subset of $S$.
 The fact that natural language allows us to make such strong predictions conditioned on so few variables should be seen as surprising: it only works because the variables are semantic ones.
-If we consider the space of pixel values in images, it is very difficult to find such strongly predictive rules to say predict the value of one pixel given the value of three other pixels.
+If we consider the space of pixel values in images, it is very difficult to find such strongly predictive rules, e.g., to predict the value of one pixel given the value of three other pixels.
 What this means is that pixel space does not satisfy the sparsity prior associated with the proposed inductive bias.